 What are the problems gold loan companies would face under tension if the bulk of their funding is securitized receivables?

 Remember, it’s the mortgage-backed securities, which supported the housing bubble in the US.
-Savvy home loans were securitized, tied up, and accorded higher rating which investment banks sold to “smart” hedge funds while “smart” insurance companies like AIG insured them.
+Savvy home loans were securitized, tied up, and accorded higher ratings which investment banks sold to “smart” hedge funds while “smart” insurance companies like AIG insured them.

 Underlying this chain of transactions was a key assumption.
 House prices in the US never decreased all across the country for a long period.
 It is the same assumption for Gold Loan receivables too – gold prices never fall in India.

 A sharp gold price fall is likely to set off a chain of events that may wreak havoc on the financial structure of gold loan companies.
-If gold price fall by 30%-40%, the loan provider would either need the borrower to put up more gold or make good the margin in cash.
+If the gold price fall by 30%-40%, the loan provider would either need the borrower to put up more gold or make good the margin in cash.

 They will be left holding receivables from housewives which would have declined in value and which they would find it impossible to liquidate.
 A small panic would ensue.